 People or not “resources”; they’re not fungible

-If you’re dealing with chairs or computers desktops, then I could literally see someone else forecasting the needs over the next few years as being reasonable.
-These are fungible “resources” and of course they can be forecast.
+If you’re dealing with chairs or computer desktops, then I could literally see someone else forecasting the needs over the next few years as being reasonable.
+These are fungible “resources” and of course, they can be forecast.